SlicerMorph/Tutorials/Segmentation/README.md

   <img src="images/gfs_3.png">

   * Now, just like we did in grow from seeds I have painted a slash every few slices (5 total slices in this example) on on each of the 4 teeth.
-The image below shows where I've pained in the 4 different viewing windows.
+The image below shows where I've painted in the 4 different viewing windows.

   <img src="images/gfs_4.png">